jonejola1/jonejola1/README.md

 Hi!
 I'm a Fullstack developer who loves working with python and next.js.

-- 🔭 Currently working on a large personal project
+- 🔭 Currently working on a personal project
 - 🌱 Learning: React and ASP.NET core

 ## 🛠️ Current Tech Stack